 Top five advantages of renting

-Top five advantages of owning
+Top five advantages of buying

-- Appreciation in value: real estate is a solid investment that also offers the possibility of appreciation in value – provided the location is right.
+- Appreciation in value: Real estate is a solid investment that also offers the possibility of appreciation in value – provided the location is right.

-Buyers are happier – and better citizens
+Buyers are happier – and more committed

 A good feeling is important – as is good planning